39 verified secrets

 The grist mill is a genuine 1861 structure from North Carolina - with a wrong date on its sign

 The Addington Mill is not a recreation.
-It's a real water-powered grist mill built in 1861, moved from Macon County, North Carolina in 1971.
+It's a real water-powered grist mill built in 1861, moved from Macon County, North Carolina in the mid-1970s.
 Nearly all original machinery is wood, never modernized.
 But the sign reads "Established 1835" - the date is wrong.
 The mill was actually constructed in 1861.

 Frontier Trail / Log Cabins